jtandy13/SNKit/README.md

 SNKit is a devtools project dedicated to enabling quicker debugging of ServiceNow forms and Service Portal pages.
 The goals of the project are to:

 1. Establish a platform where devtools can interact with the ServiceNow page in a more meaningful way.
-2. Aid in debugging ServiceNow production instances by enabling administrators and developers to manipulate the page without making changes to the instance.
+2. Aid in debugging ServiceNow pages by enabling administrators and developers to manipulate the page without making changes to the instance.
 3. Enable faster analysis of ServiceNow pages leading to quicker incident resolution.

 ## Sidebars
 All of the SNKit sidebars can be found in the Elements panel of Chrome devtools.

 ### ServiceNow Form Fields
 All form fields are laid out in alphabetical order giving quick access to vital field details.
-The ServiceNow Form Fields sidebar appear whenever a devtools opens to inspect a form page.
+The ServiceNow Form Fields sidebar appears whenever devtools opens to inspect a form page.

 ![servicenow_form_fields](https://user-images.githubusercontent.com/22809154/31272220-edfda80c-aad5-11e7-918f-e947ab54bcb1.jpg)